 Michael L. Nance, MD: Some of the best work we do here at Children's Hospital is not happening in the trauma bay or not happening in the operating room.
 It's actually happening on the injury prevention front, and that's preventing the injuries from happening so that they never need our services.

 Gina Duchossois, MS: All of these injuries are preventable, and many of them are predictable, as well.

 Cara Rakow, RN, MSN: So we'll educate the family about the specific injury that they have, how it could have been prevented, how they're going to prevent it in the future, how they can tell their friends and family to prevent it in the future.

 Aaron Donoghue, MD: Sometimes it's very tangible things, like giving out equipment for safety as far as injury prevention in cars, on bikes, and so on.
 And other times it's just being able to spend time and explore a family's situation.

-Cara Rakow, RN, MSN: We have a Safety Center located on the first floor of our Main Building, and the store is set up purely to help families prevent accidents and teach trauma education.
+Cara Rakow, RN, MSN: We have a Safety Center located on the first floor of our Main Hospital, and the store is set up purely to help families prevent accidents and teach trauma education.